dipranjan/opensourcemlbook/_sources/contents/Reinforcement Learning/Finite Markov Decision Processes/Finite Markov Decision Processes.md

 In the reinforcement learning framework, the agent makes its decisions as a function of a signal from the environment called the environment’s state.
 In this section we discuss what is required of the state signal, and what kind of information we should and should not expect it to provide.
 In particular, we formally define a property of environments and their state signals that is of particular interest, called the **Markov property.**

 Here, by “the state” we mean whatever information is available to the agent.
 We assume that the state is given by some preprocessing system that is nominally part of the environment.
-We do not address the issues of constructing, changing, or learning the state signal in this book.
+We do not address the issues of constructing, changing, or learning the state signal here.
 We take this approach not because we consider state representation to be unimportant, but in order to focus fully on the decision-making issues.
 In other words, our main concern is not with designing the state signal, but with deciding what action to take as a function of whatever state signal is available.

 Certainly the state signal should include immediate sensations such as sensory measurements, but it can contain much more than that.
 State representations can be highly processed versions of original sensations, or they can be complex structures built up over time from the sequence of sensations.
 For example, we can move our eyes over a scene, with only a tiny spot corresponding to the fovea visible in detail at any one time, yet build up a rich and detailed representation of a scene.
 Or, more obviously, we can look at an object, then look away, and know that it is still there.
 We can hear the word “yes” and consider ourselves to be in totally different states depending on the question that came before and which is no longer audible.
 At a more mundane level, a control system can measure position at two different times to produce a state representation including information about velocity.
 In all of these cases the state is constructed and maintained on the basis of immediate sensations together with the previous state or some other memory of past sensations.
-In this book, we do not explore how that is done, but certainly it can be and has been done.
+Here, we do not explore how that is done, but certainly it can be and has been done.
 There is no reason to restrict the state representation to immediate sensations; in typical applications we should expect the state representation to be able to inform the agent of more than that.

 On the other hand, the state signal should not be expected to inform the agent of everything about the environment, or even everything that would be useful to it in making decisions.
 If the agent is playing blackjack, we should not expect it to know what the next card in the deck is.
 If the agent is answering the phone, we should not expect it to know in advance who the caller is.
 If the agent is a paramedic called to a road accident, we should not expect it to know immediately the internal injuries of an unconscious victim.
 In all of these cases there is hidden state information in the environment, and that information would be useful if the agent knew it, but the agent cannot know it because it has never received any relevant sensations.
 In short, we don’t fault an agent for not knowing something that matters, but only for having known something and then forgotten it!